-A unique feature of our dataset is that it combines cognitive outcomes with survey responses about students' deterioration of socio-emotional well-being and attitudes towards school due to the pandemic: such survey was conducted during the external assessments.
+A unique feature of our dataset is that it combines cognitive outcomes with survey responses about students' deterioration of socio-emotional well-being and attitudes towards school due to the pandemic: such a survey was conducted during the external assessments.
 The survey questions answered by students are the following.
 On emotional well-being, (1) I have more anxiety and stress, (2) I want the pandemic to be over and live like before, (3) I rely on food to feel better, (4) Lately, I feel more attacked on social media.
 On social and familiar well-being, (5) I get along worse with my classmates, (6) I get along worse with my family.
 On attitudes towards school, (7) I behave worse in the classroom, (8) I'm not motivated to study.

-Students reply on a scale from 1 to 4 their degree of agreement with the given statements, with the answer taking a value of 1 if they fully disagree and a value of four if they fully agree with those statements.
+Students reply on a scale from 1 to 4 with their degree of agreement with the given statements, with the answer taking a value of 1 if they fully disagree and a value of 4 if they fully agree.
 We measure socio-emotional well-being problems by constructing an average of the survey responses to all these questions.
-The average response is around 1.9, indicating that students rather disagree with those statements (i.e., students fully agreeing to 50% but fully disagreeing to 50% of the questions would score 2.5), with a standard deviation of 0.5.
+The average response is around 1.9, indicating that students rather disagree with those statements (i.e. students fully agreeing to 50% but fully disagreeing with 50% of the questions would score 2.5), with a s.d. of 0.5.

-Panel A of table 3 presents a descriptive analysis of the prevalence of well-being deterioration due to the pandemic across students and schools.
+Panel A of Table 3 presents a descriptive analysis of the prevalence of well-being deterioration due to the pandemic across students and schools.
 It shows that the groups doing worse due to the pandemic are male students, students enrolled in public schools and schools with lower SES, and schools with prior lower performance in primary school.
-Overall, the results show a substantial heterogeneity in well-being deterioration across groups, consistent with previous findings (Werner and Woessmann, 2021).
+Overall, the results show substantial heterogeneity in well-being deterioration across groups, consistent with previous findings and the evidence that lower income comes along with worse access to healthcare (Werner and Woessmann 2021; Aubert et al. 2022).

-In panel B of table 3, we study the relationship between self-reported well-being deterioration and the test score difference between secondary and primary school.
+In panel B of Table 3, we study the relationship between self-reported well-being deterioration and the test score difference between secondary and primary school.
 In column (1), we regress within-student changes in academic performance on our measure of well-being.
 The results show that students self-reporting more deterioration due to the pandemic are those performing worse in secondary school (compared to primary school).
-Nevertheless, this result could be simply capturing that students that typically perform worse in secondary school (compared to primary school) are those with more socio-emotional well-being issues.
+Nevertheless, this result could be simply capturing that students who typically perform worse in secondary school (compared to primary school) are those with more socio-emotional well-being issues.

 In column (2), we relate socio-emotional well-being challenges to the learning losses which arise due to the pandemic.
 The dependent variable is now the difference between the student's learning loss and her predicted learning change between secondary and primary education.
-This predicted change is estimated with the control cohort, with a regression of learning differences between secondary and primary education on school FE and individual characteristics (gender, migrant status, language at home, SES, elementary school performance).
-Hence, this outcome variable excludes variation coming from students who typically perform worse in secondary school than in primary school in any case.
-The results show that socio-emotional well-being issues are indeed significantly associated with learning losses that arise due to the COVID-19 and the school closures.
+This predicted change is estimated with the control